 The Music Scene in Fayetteville, WV

-Most of the establishments listed below offer live music on weekend nights from May – October.
+Most of the establishments below offer live music May – October, some throughout the year.
 Checking their Facebook pages is the best way to see current hours of operations and performance schedules.

 Southside Junction Taphouse

-On the corner of S. Court St. and Maple Ave., you will find a lively tap house with a big selection of brews and yummy food.
-In addition to live music several nights a week, they almost always have something going on like Beer Bingo or trivia.
+On the corner of S. Court St. and Maple Ave., you will find a lively pub with a big selection of beer and yummy food.
+In addition to live music, they almost always have something going on like Beer Bingo or trivia.

 Charlie’s Pub

-Located at 190 S. Court St., just below The 304 restaurant, Charlie’s Pub has been a favorite bar destination for locals and tourists for many years.
-They have a great live music schedule you can find on their website or Facebook page.
+Located at 190 S. Court St. (in the lower level), Charlie’s Pub has been a favorite bar destination for locals and tourists for many years.

 Our House Grill & Pub